kashida/ir2js/LANGUAGE.md

 is effectively a global function, it can have the same set of parameter declarations global functions can have (except that a constructor function can not have a return type).
-The class name in `::MyClass` line can be dropped (so the line is just `::`) in which case the converter uses the file name (minus `.ir` extension) for the class name.
+The class name in `::MyClass` line can be dropped (so the line becomes just `::`) in which case the converter uses the file name (minus `.ir` extension) for the class name.

 Member variables can also be declared in the class block along with the constructor parameters.